rayct/zet/docs/1031/README.md

 * Special model for calculas
 * A Teacher has a 1 to 20 attention for all the kids
 * Are you a Visual learner or Auditory learner.
 (See `Zet 1049` for a more detailed analysis of the two deifferences of learning  techniques)
+* "AI is more empathetic; however, that doesn't mean AI is super empathetic.
+It means doctors should be more 'empathetic.'
+(Many doctors lack empathy or even a hate their patients anyhow.)"

+    * How many Teachers are happy; how may Doctors are happy?
 *

 Documentation By: **Raymond C. TURNER**